Automattic/mongoose/docs/typescript/schemas.md

 import { Schema, InferSchemaType } from 'mongoose';

 // Document interface
-// No needs to define TS interface any more.
+// No need to define TS interface any more.
 // interface User {
 //   name: string;
 //   email: string;